Drag reduction system: Rules on use

-A dashboard light notifies the driver when the system is enabled (the driver can also see the system deploy in their wing mirrors).
-The system is deactivated when the driver releases the button or uses the brakes.
+A dashboard light notified the driver when the system was enabled (the driver could also see the system deploy in their wing mirrors).
+The system was deactivated when the driver released the button or used the brakes.

-There are lines on the track to show the area where the one-second proximity is being detected (the detection point) and a line later on the track (the activation point), along with a sign vertically marked "DRS" where the DRS zone itself begins.
+There were lines on the track to show the area where the one-second proximity was being detected (the detection point) and a line later on the track (the activation point), along with a sign vertically marked "DRS" where the DRS zone itself began.

 Reception

 There has been a mixed reaction to the introduction of DRS in Formula One amongst both fans and drivers.
 Some believe that this is the solution to the lack of overtaking in F1 in recent years while others believe this has made overtaking too easy.
 Former Formula One and Team Penske IndyCar Series driver Juan Pablo Montoya described it as "like giving Picasso Photoshop".
 The principal argument for the opponents of DRS is that the driver in front does not have an equal chance of defending their position because they are not allowed to deploy DRS to defend.
 The tightening up on the rules for a leading driver defending their position has added to this controversy.
 In 2018, then-Scuderia Ferrari driver Sebastian Vettel stated that he preferred throwing bananas Mario Kart-style over the use of DRS, arguing that it's "artificial".